maciek252/DroneELT/README.md

 * Android app for decoding messages
 * sign of the position
 * transmitting other data (altitude?)
+* choosing the best sample (for example, by looking at HDOP)
 * configuration from menu over serial link, similarily as in OrangeLRSng software.
 Storing the configuration in EEPROM memory.
 * transmitting not only the last position, but some number of most recent valid positions, or an average?
-* consider switching the alarm off
+* consider switching the alarm off/updating position?